The royal cubit

 While we may be aware of the physical dimensions of the Earth and Moon above, the eclipsed Sun is also implied—not just spatially but temporally, too.
 This was the detail that the Egyptians could measure: calendar cycles repeated every 400 years.
 Expressed as 1: 400—this temporal ratio was reflected in the spatial ratio they needed.

 Today, our metric and imperial systems are mere abstractions.
-This fall from divine relativity was one of the most subtle and enduring mathematical debaucheries in our history: science remains unaware of the Rule of One to this day.
+This fall from light ratios was one of the most subtle and enduring mathematical debaucheries in our history: science remains unaware of the Rule of One to this day.